KarimHShawky/Chemical-Exergy-in-TESPy/README.md

 ## Usage

-Clone the repository and build a new python environment.
+Clone the repository and build a new `python3.8` environment.
 From the base directory of the repository run

 ``` bash
 pip install -r ./requirements.txt
 ```

-to install the version requirements for the CGAM.py python script.
+to install the version requirements for the `CGAM.py` python script.
 The original data of the plant are obtained from the following publications:

 CGAM process simulation:
 *A. Bejan, G. Tsatsaronis, M. Moran: Thermal Design and Optimization, Wiley,*